top of page

 The four key factors that determine a rare coin's grade, condition, and value are:

-Once a coin satisfies these criteria and its authenticity and condition are verified, it receives a numerical grade ranging from 1 to 70 according to the Sheldon rare coin grading scale.
+Once a coin meets these criteria and its authenticity and condition are verified, it receives a numerical grade ranging from 1 to 70 according to the Sheldon rare coin grading scale.

-The coin's value is then assessed based on this numerical grade, which serves as a starting point; various elements like "eye appeal," toning, and a CAC-approved green sticker can enhance its value.
+The coin's value is then assessed based on this numerical grade, which serves as a starting point; various factors like eye appeal, toning, and a CAC-approved green sticker can enhance its value.

-Each coin is placed in a plastic holder and sonically sealed, with interior labels ensuring airtight closure.
+Each coin is placed in a plastic holder and sonically sealed, with inside labels ensuring an airtight closure.

 These labels indicate the coin's minting year, denomination, mint of origin, numerical grade (e.g., MS-65), and assigned serial number.

-This process is called "slabbing," a term for any holder utilized by a Third-Party Grading Service after they have professionally authenticated, graded, and certified a coin.
+This process is called "slabbing," which refers to any holder used by a third-party grading service after they have professionally authenticated, graded, and certified a coin.

 1924 $20 Saint Gaudens Double Eagle Gold Coin